the Longform Markup Language

 [aria-describedby=#baz]

-If an element is declared multiple times the content is concatenated into a single value.
+If an attribute is declared over multiple lines the content is concatenated into a single value.
 This behaviour does not apply to the element's id if it is defined using the attribute syntax.
-Classes will be concatenated with a space separating them.
+Classes declared in the attribute syntax will be concatenated with a space separating them.

 meta::